sotirispittokopitis/java_PHP/README.md

 ## Make the Shell Script Executable:
-Run the following command to make the RunMe.sh file executable (if required):
+Run the following command to make the RunMe.sh file executable (if necessary):
 ```bash
 chmod +x src/RunMe.sh
 ```